Observers for compressible Navier-Stokes equation: Numerical experiments on the 1D compressible Navier-Stokes observer

-We now use the full observer, with an additional feedback term in the density equation.
+We now use the full state observer, with an additional feedback term in the density equation (see equation~\eqref{erroreq2}).
+We refer here to theoretical results from sections~\ref{subsec-spectral} and~\ref{subsec-result}.
 We first set $\varphi_{u1}=20$, for which the discriminant is positive, the largest eigenvalue gets closer to $0$, and then the decay rate becomes non optimal.

 Table~\ref{tab2} shows the theoretical and numerical decay rates (and oscillation periods) for several values of $\varphi_{\rho 1}$.
-As the discriminant is positive when $\varphi_{u1}=20$ and $\varphi_{\rho 1}=0$, equation~\eqref{varphirho} gives the theoretical value for which the discriminant comes back to negative values: $\varphi_{\rho 1}=\frac{(\varphi_{u1}+4\nu\pi^2)^2}{16\gamma\pi^2}-1\simeq 1.184$.
+As the discriminant is positive when $\varphi_{u1}=20$ and $\varphi_{\rho 1}=0$, equation~\eqref{varphirho} gives the theoretical value for which the discriminant comes back to negative values: $\varphi_{\rho 1}=\displaystyle\frac{(\varphi_{u1}+4\nu\pi^2)^2}{16\gamma\pi^2}-1\simeq 1.184$.

 We observe numerically that the decay rate is very similar to the theoretical rate, and we clearly observe the transition from positive to negative discriminant with the stabilization of the decay rate, and the apparition of oscillations.
-Increasing $\varphi_{\rho 1}$ to a much larger value than the optimum given by \eqref{varphirho} is not necessary, as the decay rate does not increase, and the period of oscillations increases quite quickly.
+Increasing $\varphi_{\rho 1}$ to a much larger value than the optimum given by~\eqref{varphirho} is not necessary, as the decay rate does not increase, and the period of oscillations increases quite quickly.
 This is clearly seen from the plots in the right panel of figure~\ref{fig00}.

 As we have seen, by adding the derivative of the velocity as a feedback to the density equation, we were able to significantly increase the decay rate of the error, in comparison with only a feedback in the velocity equation.